istio/community/STEERING-COMMITTEE.md

 *Why Are Seats Company Held?*

-The Steering Committee was created as the Istio project was in infancy, in order to tackle governance and overall project strategy.
-To date Istio has the bulk of contributions coming from the project founders, Google & IBM.
-Together it was decided that having strong corporate leadership was needed for the project to ensure continued velocity.
-Steering was created with 9 seats held, and with 11 being planned.
+When the Istio project was founded, we decided that having strong corporate leadership was needed for the project to ensure continued velocity.

 *What Happens If Someone Leaves the Company They Represent?*